 Spices, Condiments & Sweeteners

 Even those ingredients that you unthinkingly add to recipes for flavor can rack up carbohydrates, making spices, condiments, and sweeteners a difficult addition to your ketogenic diet.

-Not only are these challenging to monitor, they can show up in the most unexpected of places.
+Not only are these challenging to monitor, but they can also show up in the most unexpected of places.

 When it comes to sauces, gravies, and salad dressings, you are going to have to decide for yourself how strict you want to be with your dietary restrictions.

-The reason is because premade condiments, like ranch dressing, sriracha, and ketchup all have sugar as a main ingredient.
+The reason is that premade condiments, like ranch dressing, sriracha, and ketchup all have sugar as the main ingredient.

 Check ingredient labels for other fillers, like xanthan gum and guar.

 If you need a sauce or condiment, consider making it yourself to avoid these harmful ingredients.

 - Garlic Power

 Avoid table salt, since that is typically mixed with dextrose, a carbohydrate.